michaelfletchercgy/curveauto/README.md

 I made a number of assumptions for this programming problem.
 I'm documenting the key assumptions I made as different assumptions would have produced a different solution.

+ * This is an application that matters.
+It requires a supportable storage backend.
+I stayed away from making it too much of a toy.
+I tried to make my solution realistic.
+After filling in a few more bits it is conceivable to put it into production.
  * I assumed that "CurveAuto" will grow
  * The application would not need to scale excessively.
 I assumed 100 GB of data would be an extremely large customer for this application.